Eleanor Vaden coast redwood memorial page

 Image: age 24, living in Toronto and working at a small arms factory during WW II

-For mom and ourselves, her ashes were spread in two kinds of redwood forest, enabling her few surviving family and friends to pay respects in two of Earth's beautiful places.
-She was the last living among her 6 sisters and 5 brothers.
+Her ashes were spread in two kinds of redwood forest, at three separate locations, enabling the few surviving family and friends to pay respects in two of Earth's beautiful places.
+She was the last living sibling among 6 sisters and 5 brothers.

-By November 2017, Eleanor Vaden's ashes were scattered among the two largest species.
+Eleanor Vaden's ashes were scattered near biggest trees of the two largest tree species.
 Some of you reading may find my other page helpful about ashes in forest ... see placing ashes in the coast redwoods

-October 3, 2017, my wife Jan joined me for a long drive to Kings Canyon and the Giant Sequoia forest, where some ashes were left in the general vicinity of the Giant Forest and General Sherman.
-Most were scattered to the north around Redwood National and State Parks near the spot my camera was placed for the image below.
-Mom was very fond of our longhair Chihuahua Zozo, and that cathedral redwood you see named ZoZo's Tree.
-The "Zo" was also a very "old gal" and passed the following summer, 2018.
+October 3, 2017, my wife Jan joined me for a long drive to Kings Canyon and the Giant Sequoia forest, where about 1/3 of mom's ashes were left in the general vicinity of the Giant Forest and General Sherman, a largest giant sequoia.
+Another 1/3 was scattered in Redwood National and State Parks near the spot my camera was placed for the image below.
+Mom was very fond of our longhair Chihuahua Zozo, and this cathedral redwood you see is named ZoZo's Tree.
+The Zo-Zo was also a very "old gal" herself, and passed the following summer in 2018.

 Continue reading following the image ...